jinc0930/Clue/README.md

 # Clue
 ## How to compile
+1. Clone this repository and execute `mingw32-make` or just `make` command in the terminal.
+2. If the compilation is successfull now you can execute the output file "clue.exe" in the same directory.
+To run the file, simply type `./clue.exe` in the terminal.

+## Graphics version
+WIP

 1. You need to install [raylib](https://www.raylib.com), `make` and a c99 compiler like gcc.
 You can skip all of this in case you already have it by using MSYS2 or any other way.
 For unix systems: [raylib on macOs](https://github.com/raysan5/raylib/wiki/Working-on-macOS), [raylib on linux](https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux).

-2. Clone this repository and execute `mingw32-make` or just `make` command in the terminal.
+2. Clone this repository and execute `mingw32-make graphics` or just `make graphics` command in the terminal.
 3. Some adjustments in the `Makefile` may be needed depending where you installed raylib.
 I recommend you changing the `RAYLIB_PATH` and `COMPILER_PATH` variables in the `Makefile` accordingly.

-4. If the compilation is successfull now you can execute the output file "clue.exe" in the same directory.
-To run the file, simply type `./clue.exe` in the terminal.
+4. To run the file, simply type `./clue.exe` in the terminal.

-## Legacy version
-The legacy is the terminal text-based way of playing the game.

-1. For the legacy version you don't need to have raylib installed.
-But you still need a compiler.
-2. Clone this repository and execute `mingw32-make legacy` or just `make legacy` command in the terminal.
-2. To run the file, simply type `./clue-legacy.exe` in the terminal.

 ## Tests
 Compile and test by executing `mingw32-make test && ./test` or on unix systems `make test && ./test`